genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/02_grids/01_ag-grid/5-ag-genesis-cell.md

 This is a `slotted` component that allows a "visual approach" when configuring cell renderers.
 Each `ag-cell` takes an `ICellRendererFunc` typed function that is an exact match to the official AG Grid's [Cell Renderer](https://www.ag-grid.com/javascript-data-grid/component-cell-renderer/).
 It also takes an `ICellRendererParams` typed params object to be used with the `ICellRendererFunc`.

-The `ag-cell` must be used as a slot of the [Genesis AG Column](/front-end/web-components/grids/ag-grid/ag-genesis-column/) and can't be used separately, since it's just an extra visual layer for defining the cell renderer (that can also be configured directly from the `ag-column` definition prop).
+The `ag-cell` must be used as a slot of the [Genesis AG Column](/front-end/web-components/grids/ag-grid/ag-genesis-column/).
+It can't be used separately, since it's just an extra visual layer for defining the cell renderer (which can also be configured directly from the `ag-column` definition prop).

 :::tip
-Using `ag-cell` is not mandatory and it's for highly customized cases.
+Using `ag-cell` is not mandatory and it's for highly customised cases.
 Most of the features here can be achieved with just `ag-column` and/or `auto-cell-renderer-by-type` prop on a given AG Grid.
 :::

 ## Set-up